 Congress designed individual retirement accounts to encourage long-term savings.
 Part of this encouragement is to allow you to deduct IRA contributions and let them grow tax-deferred.
 You must pay taxes on withdrawals and a 10 percent penalty on money you take out before age 59 1/2.
 However, the rules provide a penalty exception for buying your first home.

 The Internal Revenue Service defines a property as a "first home" if you haven't owned a home for two years.
 You must use the property as your main home.
-Over your lifetime, you can remove up to $10,000 penalty-free from your IRA to help buy, build or rebuild a first home, as of 2013.
+Over your lifetime, you can remove up to $10,000 penalty-free from your IRA to help buy, build or rebuild a first home, as of 2018.
 You can also use the money to pay financing and closing costs.

 The normal sequence of home buying is to sign a binding purchase contract, receive your final mortgage approval and close on the property.
 You must sign the purchase contract within 120 days of your IRA distribution.
 The IRS may need proof of your home-buying exception.
 You'll need a dated copy of the contract and copies of the documents you sign at closing.